Cilla Black: Death

 Black's funeral service was held on 20 August 2015 at St Mary's Church, Woolton.
 Tom Williams, the Roman Catholic Auxiliary Bishop of Liverpool, led the service; Cliff Richard sang at the service and Paul O'Grady gave a eulogy.
-Spoken tributes, prayers and readings were made by Black's sons Robert and Ben, Jimmy Tarbuck and Christopher Biggins.
+Spoken tributes, prayers and readings were made by Black's sons Robert and Ben, Jimmy Tarbuck, and Christopher Biggins.
 The Beatles song "The Long and Winding Road" was played as the coffin left the church.
 She was buried in a private ceremony at Allerton Cemetery in Allerton on the same day.

 On 21 August 2015, the day after her funeral, The Very Best of Cilla Black (2013), a compilation album of her most popular songs in her career, went to number one on the UK Albums Chart.
 It was Black's first number one album.

 Black's headstone has been the target of vandalism on several occasions.
 In 2015, thieves stole a bronze plaque inscribed with her name from the site, and in 2020, Black's gravestone was vandalised with graffiti.
+Liverpool City Council said they were "appalled" by the vandalism.